Cardiovascular and Interventional Radiological Society of Europe

 CIRSE 2025 will take place in Barcelona, Spain, from September 13-17.
 If you wish to become a part of the CIRSE 2025 programme, it’s not too early to start preparing your abstract!
 Abstract submission for the IR meeting of the year will open in January 2025.

 In need of inspiration?
-All content from CIRSE 2024 is still available on demand via the CIRSE 2024 platform!
+All content from CIRSE 2024 is available on demand via the CIRSE Library!